thorntail/thorntail-examples/security/jaas/basic/README.md

 You can run it many ways:

-* mvn package && java -jar ./target/example-jaas-swarm.jar
+* mvn package && java -jar ./target/example-jaas-basic-swarm.jar
 * mvn wildfly-swarm:run
-* In your IDE run the `org.wildfly.swarm.examples.jaas.Main` class
+* In your IDE run the `org.wildfly.swarm.examples.jaas.basic.Main` class

 ## Use